-Because of the highly complex geometries and its capabilities in exotic metals like Inconel and Titanium, Direct Metal Laser Sintering (DMLS), 3D metal printing, is not only widely used for research, but is considered a cost-efficient manufacturing measure.
-Aerojet reports that its rocket made entirely from 3-D-printed components reduced manufacturing costs by 65 percent.
+3DDMLS® printing allows for the production of components with highly complex geometries from exotic metals like Copper, Inconel, Haynes, Monel K, and Titanium.
+This type of 3D metal printing is not only used frequently for research purposes, but also as a cost-efficient manufacturing measure.
+For example, Aerojet reports that its rocket, made entirely from DMLS® parts, reduced manufacturing costs by 65 percent.

-DMLS uses a 3D model to direct its lasers to fuse material together layer by layer in optimized micro slices.
-There is no waste or scrap metal, thereby reducing the cost of printing in exotic metals like Titanium and Inconel by 50-70%.
+DMLS® uses a 3D model to direct its lasers to fuse material together layer by layer in optimized micro slices.
+Because there is no waste or scrap metal, the cost of printing in exotic metals like titanium and Inconel is reduced by 50-70%.

 First 3D Printed Rocket Launch Courtesy of Bagaveev Corporation